A Village Built for Summer

 Brigitte Bardot arrived to film Et Dieu... créa la femme.

-The film made her a star and made Saint-Tropez a mythology.
-What had been a quiet discovery became an international idea — a place where beauty, pleasure and summer were available without apology.
+The film made her a star and transformed Saint-Tropez into something larger than a destination — a mythology of its own.
+What had once been a quiet discovery became an international idea — a place where beauty, pleasure and summer existed without apology.

 The terracotta walls never changed.
 The world took sixty years to notice.